Cami Tapley

 A Good Word for Birthdays

 When I was six years old, I was excited to turn seven.
 It wasn’t because I expected to be more beautiful or healthy, rather, I expected to understand more things as I grew older, and I greatly looked forward to that.
-I feel the same way now in my 50’s.
-There is always something to learn and to understand.
+I feel the same way now that I am much older than seven – there is always something to learn and to understand.

 Although I’m not getting any younger, neither is anybody else.
 Aging is a collective problem, not an isolated one.
 Birthdays, on the other hand, are personal, and, if viewed rightly, have nothing to do with aging.
 Every one of us knows someone who’s lived plenty of years without exhibiting any real maturity or wisdom, and, hopefully, we also know someone who exhibits grace and wisdom as a reward of their years.
 Aging tests what is yet undeveloped in us.
 Birthdays celebrate the progress we’ve made.